jschof1/odi-catalog-tool/README.md

 ## Scrapers

-- `odi-webiste`: This file scrapes the ODI article data from the ODI website.
+- `odi-website`: This file scrapes the ODI article data from the ODI website.
 It returns the title, synopsis, categories, author, date, story, document url, type and address
 - `soundcloud-podcasts`: This scrapes the ODI SoundCloud data by the running a bot that can scroll page, finding every URL and then running the URL into the SoundCloud scraper API.
 It picks up the title, event/series, description, thumbnail, URL, duration,play count, likes, upload, tags, type.
 - `youtube-videos`:  this file uses the google api to get data from youtube and upload it to airtable. it takes in the channel id and the number of videos to scrape from the channel. gets the video id of every video in the channel and then gets the details of every video in the channel. gets the tags of every video in the channel. gets the type of every video in the channel. gets the stats of every video in the channel. uploads the data to airtable, returning a promise that resolves when the data is uploaded to airtable.